Mohammed-Elizabeth/portfolio/README.md

 4. Run personalized upsell campaigns for the 94 high potential customers.
 5. Reduce revenue concentration risk by increasing engagement among Active and At Risk customers, the two largest segments outside the High Value group.

-**Business Impact**

-This dashboard enabled the business to:

-- Identify $1.55M in revenue exposed to churn risk.
-- Quantify $484,741 in lost revenue from customers who already churned.
-- Discover 94 immediate upsell opportunities.
-- Reveal that 67.1% of revenue comes from the top 20% of customers.
-- Segment 1,794 customers into four groups, High Value, Active, At Risk, and Churned, each with a clear retention or growth action attached.

 **Business Impact Statement**